oren/docker-crash-course/slides.md

 Interest
 Need
 Time
-Response - mailing lists: mesos-dev, docke-dev Objectives - familiarity with docker and using it on your own projects
+Response - mailing lists: mesos-dev, docker-dev Objectives - familiarity with docker and using it on your own projects

 ---